dicehub/dicehub-docs/docs/guide/pricing/plans.md

 - You can use additional machines and storage.
 - You receive a 20 Core-hours limit for free machines per month.
-Any usage above the limit or the use of the High Performance Machines for your calculations with more CPU cores, RAM, etc., is billed by the second.
+Any usage above the limit or the use of the High Performance Machines for your calculations with more CPU cores, disk space and RAM is billed by the second.
 - Your storage is limited to 4 GB for all projects in your namespace.

 ### Professional